-- Maternal anemia, diabetes, or fluid loss due to diarrhea or vomiting can cause stress to the fetus.
+- Maternal anemia, or maternal hypotension (fluid loss due to diarrhea or vomiting can cause stress to the fetus) (6).

-- Umbilical cord compression or prolapsed umbilical cord could lead to changes in fetal blood pressure, leading to changes in oxygen supply.
+- Umbilical cord compression or prolapsed umbilical cord could be a reason for fetal hypoxia leading to fetal distress.

-- Premature separation of the placenta from the uterine wall.
+- Premature separation of the placenta from the uterine wall (abruption).

 Signs And Symptoms Of Fetal Distress